dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 <div class="dgv-terminal-out"> .docx:  16 files (147.938.289 bytes)
   .pdf:  28 files (72.191.677 bytes)
-  .png:   1 files (90.575 bytes)
+  .png:    1 file (90.575 bytes)
- .xlsx:   1 files (88.162 bytes)
+ .xlsx:    1 file (88.162 bytes)
 _____________________________________
 contains: 46 files, 5 folders
 size: 210.1 MiB (220.308.703 bytes)
 </div>

-<div class="dgv-note">We will use the C++26 standard, in particular contracts and <code>std::optional<T&></code>,
+<div class="dgv-note">We will use the C++26 standard, particularly contracts and <code>std::optional<T&></code>,
-together with the module system introduced in C++20, which allows us to efficiently organize the code into well-defined components.
-Should it be necessary, adapting the solution to the traditional structure based on header (<code>.hpp</code>) and implementation (<code>.cpp</code>) files would be straightforward.
+together with the module system introduced in C++20.
+The latter allows us to organize the code efficiently into well-defined components.
+If necessary, adapting the solution to the traditional structure based on header (<code>.hpp</code>) and implementation (<code>.cpp</code>) files would be straightforward.
 </div>